chlam4/monitoring/README.md

 repository.
 This library provides a default metric setter that simply puts the value into the repository, though other use cases may exist to have a custom setter.

+Please see [`monitoring_template.go`](pkg/template/monitoring_template.go) for its definition as well as the metric setter interface.

 ## Prometheus Monitoring Client

-This library also provides a monitoring client implementation for [Prometheus](https://prometheus.io/).
+This library includes a monitoring client implementation for [Prometheus](https://prometheus.io/).
 The [Prometheus monitoring client](pkg/prometheus) is equipped with a [`MetricQueryMap`](pkg/prometheus/prometheus_queries.go) that defines what query to use for a defined metric and how the entity id is obtained from the query result.
 Currently, the following metric queries are supported: